-Resources tells you what resources to use to find the information you need.
-Organized by the type of literature used by chemical engineers; on each sub-page, we'll link you to the best library and internet resources for that document type; many of these resources have instructions or tutorials for effective searching.
+Resources is organized by the type of literature used by chemical engineers; on each sub-page, we'll link you to the best library and internet resources for that document type; many of these resources have instructions or tutorials for effective searching.

-Information Research Skills contains step-by-step instructions for "how to" find an item from its citation, find material properties, search the literature and keeping current.
+Information Research Skills contains step-by-step instructions for locating an item from its citation, finding material properties, searching the literature, and keeping current.

 Communication Tools has information about citation management, where to find writing assistance for your assignments, and poster design tips.

-Library Services tells about our the Ask a Librarian, Interlibrary Loan, and Document Delivery services plus how to stay up-to-date on new material being added to the ASU Library.
+Library Services talks about our the Ask a Librarian, Interlibrary Loan, and Document Delivery services plus how to stay up-to-date on new material being added to the ASU Library.

 for finding chemical engineering info ...

-An index to journal articles and conference papers for all areas of engineeing.
+An index to journal articles and conference papers for all areas of engineering.